mbcorona/bank_cards_manager/README.md

 # bank_calculator

-A Flutter Challenge from the latam comunity.
+A Flutter Challenge from the latam community.

 ## Demo